 Real-Time Notifications with SignalR in Enterprise Mobile Apps

 Push notifications are expected in any mobile app, but in an enterprise workflow application, real-time updates are not just nice-to-have — they are critical.
 When a document needs approval, the approver should know within seconds, not minutes.
-When I built the mobile app, a React Native app for internal teams, I chose SignalR over Firebase Cloud Messaging for the real-time layer, and the decision paid off in ways I did not expect.
+When I built DigiPort, our React Native app for 2,000+ employees, I chose SignalR over Firebase Cloud Messaging for the real-time layer, and the decision paid off in ways I did not expect.

 Why SignalR Over FCM